manoj-anandan25/self_healing_office/README.md

 ---

-###  Problem Statement
-In enterprise IT environments, manual network triage is the primary driver of high **MTTR (Mean Time To Resolution)**.
-Reactive documentation often leads to inconsistent RCA (Root Cause Analysis) and delayed incident response.
+###  Why This Project Matters
+Traditional network monitoring tools only alert; they don't analyze.
+In high-stakes enterprise environments, the gap between **Alerting** and **Resolution** is where money is lost.

-**The Solution:** This project simulates a proactive "Self-Healing" agent that automates the transition from **Detection** to **Documentation**, ensuring every network failure is classified, logged, and mapped to a resolution runbook in seconds.
+This project simulates a proactive system that **diagnoses, classifies, and documents** incidents in real-time.
+By automating the triage layer, it demonstrates:
+- **SRE Thinking:** Shifting from reactive firefighting to automated reliability.
+- **MTTR Reduction:** Eliminating manual steps in the incident documentation phase.
+- **Production Observability:** Bridging the gap between raw network signals and actionable Jira-style reports.

+---

 ###  Engineering Highlights
-- **Automated Triage Engine:** Classifies failures into LAN, DNS, Routing, or ISP tiers using multi-stage health signals.
+- **Automated Triage Engine:** High-fidelity failure classification (LAN, DNS, Routing, ISP) using multi-stage health signals.
-- **Dynamic Severity Mapping:** Real-time P1–P4 escalation logic based on pre-defined enterprise thresholds.
+- **Dynamic Severity Mapping:** Real-time P1–P4 escalation logic based on production-grade thresholds.
-- **Observability-First Design:** Implements structured logging and automated Jira-style Markdown ticket generation.
+- **Observability-First Design:** Structured logging paired with automated Markdown-based RCA generation.
-- **Modular Architecture:** Clean separation of concerns between monitoring, diagnostics, and reporting layers.
+- **Modular Architecture:** Clean separation of concerns ensuring the system is scalable and vendor-agnostic.

 ---